ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ## Querying
 {: #querying}

 {{site.data.keyword.cloudant_short_notm}}'s query types are available for global and partition queries.
-We also provide a brief overview of the underlying querying mechanism that you use to select the query mechanism that is best for each query your application needs to make.
+See also a brief overview of the underlying querying mechanism that you use to select the query mechanism that is best for each query your application needs to make.